XxInvictus/mc_universal_workflow/README.md

 - `MODRINTH_PROJECT_ID` (used by `modrinth-id`)
 - `CURSEFORGE_PROJECT_ID` (used by `curseforge-id`)

+Changelog files (default required for publishing):

+- Default (`changelog-mode: required`): requires and validates Keep a Changelog format.
+  - [CHANGELOG.md](templates/CHANGELOG.md): full development/technical changelog template (Keep a Changelog 1.0.0).
+  - [RELEASE_CHANGELOG.md](templates/RELEASE_CHANGELOG.md): user-facing changelog template (also Keep a Changelog 1.0.0; used for the published changelog).
+  - Published release notes contain only the changes since the last published release tag (this can include multiple unreleased intermediate versions).
+- Optional (`changelog-mode: custom`): skips changelog validation and uses your own changelog file (set `changelog-path`).
+- By default, `custom` publishes an empty changelog unless you set `custom-changelog-behavior: full`.
+- Optional (`changelog-mode: generated`): skips changelog validation and, if the file at `changelog-path` is missing, generates a simple templated changelog for the release body.

 ### Runtime test (HeadlessMC)

 This uses `headlesshq/mc-runtime-test@4.1.0` under the hood and stages the built jar into `./run/mods`.